iamlamb1988/Arcade/README.md

 ## Update
 Preparing to move and destruct the "debug" package and develop more permanent ineraction Menu's.
 These menus will be usable across future game developments.

+Is IAppItem necessary?
+Perhaps Drawable2D can replace it?

 ### Single Responsibility Principle Violation
 BlackJackTable interface has 2 responsibilities:
 * Transfer cards to and from Shoe, Table and Players,